SmarterApp/TDS_AdministrationAndRegistrationTools/python/README.md

 # ART Student Loader Utilities
 ## Instruction Manual
-[TOC]

 ### Description
 The ART student loader utility is a Python scripts designed to automatically load the millions of students from the nightly CALPADS dump file into ART's REST API.
 The main utility includes an executable python script and a settings file, which is copied and modified for your local setup.
 There is also an optional GUI.
 The utilities are primarily designed to be run unattended by cron on a daily schedule.

 #### art_student_loader.py
 This is the main executable script.
 Run with -h or --help for a usage summary.
 This script performs the following main functions:

 1. Download the nightly dump file from the CALPADS sFTP server.
   - Will auto-resume an aborted download where it left off, if found.
   - Will automatically download this morning's dump file from the server using an established naming convention.
 2. Extract the CSV data from the zip format used into a separate file, as defined in the zip file
 3. Upload the student data from the CSV file into ART via the ART REST API.
   - Can be instructed to start at any offset in the data file in case a previous run was aborted.
   - Can also be given a max number of students to upload instead of uploading the entire file.

 #### launcher.py
 This optional python script provides a GUI that can automate the loader.
 This allows the user to see and change the important settings used by the loader before clicking GO.
 This will start the loading process and display the output as it goes.
 It's mainly designed for one-off execution, testing, and troubleshooting.
 It's especially useful to test connectivity without accidentally uploading anything (you can alternatively use the dry-run option of the command-line loader).

 #### settings_default.py
 This file is distributed with the utilities and contain default settings used by all the tools.
 It's mainly designed to be a template you will copy to settings_secret.py before modifying.
 If settings_secret.py is missing this file will be read, but a warning will be printed as you probably won't connect to the right servers!
 The settings file is documented via internal comments.
 See the file for information about the options.

 #### settings_secret.py
 This file is a settings override file the user will create and modify, then prevent unauthorized users from reading via permissions, etc. Copy settings_default.py to this file and modify to taste.
 This file should contain all the sensitive passwords and URL's, etc, the utilities read to connect to ART and the sFTP server where the sensitive data is stored.
 Due to its nature, this file is not distributed with the utilities and is not in source control.

 ### Usage